COMPASS-DOE/data-workflows/synoptic/data_TEST/design_table_README.md

 (rows): the original assignment, with a YYYY-MM-DD `valid_through` entry, and the new assignment, with a blank `valid_through` entry.

-The TEMPEST sapflow assignments are based on
+The TEMPEST sapflow assignments are based on:
-COMPASS -> COMPASS FME -> ARCHIVE _ Pilot Project -> COMPASS FME Task 2 -> TEMPEST -> Sensor Networks & Infrastructure -> Monitoring Documents -> TEMPEST Sap Flow Monitoring
+COMPASS FME Task 2 -> TEMPEST -> Sensor Networks & Infrastructure -> Monitoring Documents -> TEMPEST Sap Flow Monitoring

 The Synoptic Sap Flow Monitoring, TEROS Monitoring, and Aquatroll Monitoring documents live here:
-COMPASS -> COMPASS FME -> ARCHIVE _ Pilot Project -> COMPASS FME Task 1 -> 1.2 Synoptic -> Sensor Maintenance
+COMPASS FME Task 1 -> 1.2 Synoptic -> Sensor Maintenance